 Now, this doesn’t mean that every single time you change tuning you will have to change a new set of strings, but it does mean that you will have to make bridge adjustments.

 First off, you will need to readjust your string height.
 The string height for the tuning E, A, D, G, B, E with a set of .09’s is completely different from the string height for the tuning C, G, C, F, A, D with a set of .09’s.

 The strings are no longer providing the same amount of tension, which means that you will need to compensate with string height to re-achieve the proper amount of tension and eliminate that string buzzing.
 Sadly, there is no perfect answer for this; you will need to slowly adjust your strings to eliminate the buzzing through trial and error.

-Play on open note on your low note, which for arguments sake we will use the note C. Your low C should be tuned perfectly.
+Play an open note on your low note, which for argument’s sake we will use the note C. Your low C should be tuned perfectly.
 Now play your low C on the twelfth fret.
 You may notice that the note is quite a bit sharp, or even quite a bit flat.
 This is because your intonation is now off.

 Once you have adjusted your bridge height and intonation, you have properly detuned your guitar.
 Once you go through the process a few times, it will become almost second nature and you will blow through it in no time!

 Learn And Master Guitar Setup & Maintenance is a comprehensive step-by-step video course that shows you how to setup your guitar at home using simple tools.